johno/pixyll/_posts/2022-09-01-sole_proprietorship_disadvantages.md

 layout: post
 title: 6 Lousy Disadvantages of Sole Proprietroships
 date: 2022-09-01
-summary:
+summary: Don't read this article if you're considering starting a Sole Proprietorship!
+Although they're simple, you just might reconsider and start a Partnership, LLC, or Corporation.
 permalink: /sole-proprietorship/disadvantages/
 ---

-The Cons of Sole Proprietorships include:
+The Cons of Sole Proprietorships:

 *   You are **personally liable** for the business's actions